 Here you will find useful information regarding your travel to Stockholm and where to stay while you are here.
-The following information is only for Erasmus+, Japanese and Colombian students.
-KCMUCo students, please refer to Prior to your studies at SCRUC for information about travel arrangements.
+The following information is only for Erasmus+ students.
+Students coming from outside Europe, please refer to Prior to your studies at SCRUC for information about travel arrangements.

 We ask you to inform us about your arrival and departure dates once you have booked your tickets to and from Stockholm.
 You can reach us at: firstname.lastname@example.org